Camp Lejeune Water Lawsuit

 Updates and Settlement Information

-Camp Lejeune water contamination lawsuits are being filed by U.S. Marines, family members and those who developed cancer, Parkinson’s disease or other side effects caused by exposure to toxic water at the Camp Lejeune base between 1953 and 1987.
-New claims for Camp Lejeune settlement benefits can be filed until August 10, 2024.
+Yes.
+Camp Lejeune water contamination lawsuits were filed by U.S. Marines, family members and those who developed cancer, Parkinson’s disease or other side effects caused by exposure to toxic water at the Camp Lejeune base between 1953 and 1987.

 Individuals exposed to contaminated water for at least 30 days between August 1, 1953, and December 31, 1987, including: